- Exfoliative cheilitis is a rare type of chronic lip inflammation

-Exfoliative cheilitis is an uncommon type of cheilitis, which refers to inflammation of the lips.
-It is a condition in which the lips constantly peel over a period of months or years.
+Exfoliative cheilitis is an uncommon type of cheilitis characterized by inflammation of the lips.
+It is a chronic condition in which the skin of the lips continuously builds up and peels.

-Exfoliative cheilitis is a condition in which excess keratin, the main structural material of skin, forms on the lips and subsequently peels off in a cycle that usually repeats for years.
-The condition affects both sexes equally and usually presents in people under the age of 30.
+Exfoliative cheilitis is a condition in which excess keratin, the main structural material of skin, forms on the lips.
+It affects both sexes equally and usually presents in people under the age of 30.

-The primary symptom of exfoliative cheilitis is chronic desquamation or peeling of the lips.
-The excess keratin appears primarily on the vermilion or outer part of the lips but may extend beyond the vermilion border onto the normal skin of the face.
+The primary symptom is chronic desquamation or peeling of the upper, lower or both lips.
+The excess keratin appears primarily on the outer part of the lips but may extend onto the skin of the face.
 The keratin scales may be white, yellow or brown in color.
-When the scales are removed, the skin of the lips beneath appears normal.

-These symptoms can cause difficulty with eating and talking.
-People suffering from exfoliative cheilitis often avoid social situations due to the appearance of their lips and their trouble with speaking.
+These symptoms can cause difficulty with eating and talking; people may avoid social situations due to the appearance of their lips and issues with speaking.

 Causes of Exfoliative Cheilitis